 National League Game Summary - Chicago at Colorado

-DJ LeMahieu finished a home run shy of the cycle, drove in a run and scored twice for the Rockies, who have won two straight games after dropping nine in a row.
+Charlie Blackmon belted a solo home run and Chris Nelson added a two-run single for the Rockies, who have won three straight games after dropping nine in a row.

 Jason Berken (0-2) was pegged with the loss after giving up all six runs on nine hits and two walks over four innings.

 "Everything was belt high, not much of a breaking ball at all.
 He was in a fist fight right from the beginning," Cubs manager Dale Sveum said of Berken.